Harlan FRYSC selected for prestigious Harry J. Cowherd Award for Center Excellence - Harlan Enterprise

 This “Award for Center Excellence” is named for the late Dr. Harry J. Cowherd, former secretary of the Cabinet for Human Resources, and a staunch advocate of the Family Resource and Youth Services Centers’ concept.

-Under the leadership of Center Director Mrs. Cecilia Adams and Assistant, Mrs. Billie Hensley the Harlan FRYSC was recognized at the Annual State Coalition Fall Institute Conference for their outstanding commitment to students and families.
+Under the leadership of Center Director Cecilia Adams and Assistant, Billie Hensley, the Harlan FRYSC was recognized at the Annual State Coalition Fall Institute Conference for their outstanding commitment to students and families.
 The duo was also honored at a school board meeting earlier.